soulgarden/cpiapps/README.md

 * redis

 ## Installation
-Installation scripts are optimized to run only on Linux.
+Installation scripts are optimized to run on Linux.

 To run the project, run the following commands in the console from the root of the project folder.